razwanhossainifaz/volunteer-network-client/README.md

 <ul>
   <li>Project name was volunteer network .
 I implement my node.js , mongoDb knowledge in this project and also focus on my design.</li>
   <li>People can choose volunteer work for a specific date and delete and an admin can add new volunteer work visible in events section</li>
+  <li>Customer also feel dynamic experience with fully satisfaction</li>
+  <li>Without wasted valuable time of customer , he/she can go one page to another page without page loading</li>
   <li>Also it is a mid level project for junior web developer .
 I also using react , react router , firebase for deploy and heroku for data load</li>
 </uL>